khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 # Can you change your personality?

 The answer is basically "no".
-While personality, like many things, develops from the interaction of genetic predisposition with individual experience, by the time you are an adult your personality is basically set.
+While personality, like many things, develops from the interaction of genetics with individual experience, by the time you are an adult your personality is basically set.
 This might be disappointing, but it's not all doom and gloom.

-First of all, simply understanding your personality can make it possible to leverage your strengths while compensating for your weaknesses, and the Five Factor model helps a lot with this.
+First of all, simply understanding your personality can make it possible to leverage your strengths while compensating for your weaknesses, and the clear picture provided by the Five Factor model helps a lot with this.
 It is possible, with effort, to build habits that go against your natural instincts.

 Also, personality is not the entirety of who you are.
 Your knowledge and beliefs about the world are important too.
 So, for example, if you are neurotic, one of the things you can do to make life easier is to at least try to avoid getting upset when nothing is wrong.
 Hardly anyone noticed that flub during your presentation, and they won't remember anyway.
-No, that person probably doesn't hate you; they're probably just stressed.
+No, that person probably doesn't hate you, they're probably just stressed.
 And so on.

 # Don't take it personally